ChristosT/dummy-guide/doc/source/UsersGuide/filteringData.rst

   class Shrink(SourceProxy)
    |  The Shrink filter
    |  causes the individual cells of a dataset to break apart
-   |  from each other by moving each cell's points toward the
+   |  from each other by moving each cell\'s points toward the
    |  centroid of the cell.
 (The centroid of a cell is the
    |  average position of its points.)
 This filter operates on
    |  any type of dataset and produces unstructured grid